NOAA-EMC/UPP/docs/AddNewVariable.rst

             This flat file (instead of the xml file) is read in by UPP as it was much faster to read a text file than an xml file.

-2. Allocate the field: ALLOCATE.f
+2. Allocate and initialize the field: ALLOCATE.f

     This file is the instantiation or allocation of the variable.
 Note that the variables are defined based on the parallel processing capability of UPP - use an example from the file.